adethornhill/ApplicationHelper/README.md

 ## Description

-ApplicationHelper is a Swift Project to help in organizing and tracking job applications.
+ApplicationHelper is a Swift Project to help organize and tracking job applications.

 ## Usage